tomdyson/trusted-tickets/README.md

 3. Create an API key
 4. Add to `EMAIL_HOST_PASSWORD` environment variable

+**Note**: You only need one Resend account/API key.
+The `DEFAULT_FROM_EMAIL` will be the sender for all events, but each event can have its own Reply-To address via the `contact_email` field.
+When customers reply to confirmation emails, replies go to the event-specific contact email.

 ## Creating Your First Event

 1. **Access Admin**: Go to `https://yourdomain.com/admin`